 However, with easy-to-use home design programs, hand-drawn sketches are quickly becoming less important.
 That’s because programs like Cedreo let you design an entire home in the time it would take you to do a single hand-drawn sketch.

-Computer-generated drawings are 3D plans and renderings created with the help of specialized software.
+These computer-generated drawings are 3D plans and renderings created with the help of specialized software.

 Instead of drawing every single view — including textures, shading, and lighting — by hand, you input the architectural design parameters and the computer does the rest.